 Broadening Participation in Computing

 With grants from the National Science Foundation, the ECS team has been exploring the state of computer science education and developing evidence-based programs for nearly ten years.
+ECS projects and teams are housed at UCLA and University of Oregon.

 Our research on student indicators addresses participation in computing by traditionally underrepresented students in terms of enrollment, access, knowledge and skills, problem-solving, and attitudes.